Nando de Colo: Toronto Raptors (2014)

-CSKA Moscow
+CSKA Moscow (2014–2019)

 On 9 July 2014, De Colo signed a two-year deal (with the third year being optional) with the Russian club CSKA Moscow of the VTB United League.
 In May 2015, he was chosen to the All-EuroLeague Second Team, for his performances over the season.

 In the 2014–15 season, CSKA Moscow managed to advance to the EuroLeague Final Four, for the fourth straight season, after eliminating Panathinaikos for the second straight season in the EuroLeague quarterfinals playoffs series, with a 3–1 series victory.
 However, in the EuroLeague Final Four's semi-final game, despite being dubbed by the media as an absolute favorite to advance to the Finals, CSKA once again lost to Olympiacos.
 The final score was 70–68, after a great Olympiacos comeback in the 4th quarter, which was led by Vassilis Spanoulis.
 CSKA Moscow eventually won the third place game, after defeating Fenerbahçe, by a score of 86–80.
 In his second EuroLeague season, De Colo averaged a career-high 14.4 points, 3.2 rebounds, and 3.1 assists per game, over 28 games played.
 On 21 May 2015, De Colo won the VTB United League MVP Award.
 CSKA Moscow finished the season by winning the VTB United League championship, after eliminating Khimki, with a 3–0 series sweep in the league's finals series.

 On 3 May 2016, De Colo was awarded with the Alphonso Ford EuroLeague Top Scorer Trophy, an annual award given to the EuroLeague's top scorer of the season.
 Nine days later, he was named the EuroLeague MVP.
 On 15 May, CSKA won the EuroLeague title, and De Colo was named the EuroLeague Final Four MVP.

 On 15 June 2016, De Colo signed a new three-year contract with CSKA.
 He was named the 2016 All-Europe Player of the Year by Eurobasket.com.